José Janene: Land reform issue

 On September 15, 2006, one of his farms, known as "3 Jota", located in Guaravera district, Londrina, was invaded by members of Landless Workers' Movement.
 The invaders said that the property had been bought with money from political corruption and should be included in agrarian reform.

 Illness and death

 On December 31, 2006, the Brazilian newspaper of record published the Chamber's decision to allocate Janene a 12.8 thousand real retirement pension due to his health problems.

 In 2009, new accusations of money laundering stunned José Janene even more, worsening his cardiopathy.
 Investigation of Janene resumed.
 Because of the worsening of his health condition, due to a stroke, besides the promulgation of "Ficha Limpa Law", Janene was forced to quit his political career and began to act behind the scenes.
-He planned to return to politics but suffered a second stroke in February 2010.
+He planned to return to politics but had a second stroke in February 2010.
 Janene waited three months for a heart transplantation but it never happened.
 He died on September 14, 2010, in INCOR Hospital, in São Paulo, due to septic shock.
 His body was buried in the Muslim cemetery in Londrina.